 STEP 8: CHECK Design Placement

-Attach embroidery hoop to the machine.
+Attach the embroidery hoop to the machine.
 One last time, check the orientation of your design and the direction the t-shirt was hooped to make sure the design will be right side up when stitched.

-If you have a dense design which needs extra stabilization, slide the extra tear away or cut away stabilizer under the hoop now.
+If you have a dense design that needs extra stabilization, slide the extra tear away or cut away stabilizer under the hoop now.
 Cut the stabilizer large enough so you can slide it under and it will be caught by the stitching.

-STEP 9: STITCH DESIGN
+STEP 9: STITCH the embroidery DESIGN

 Stitch the embroidery design steps changing thread colors after each step as the design instructs.
-The machine will stop for each color change.
+The embroidery machine will stop for each color change.

 STEP 10: REMOVE STABILIZER

 Once the embroidery design is completely stitched, remove the hoop from your machine.
 Take the embroidered t-shirt out of the hoop.
 Carefully tear away the stabilizer from around the outside of the design.
 If you used an extra cutaway stabilizer, trim this around the design.

 STEP 11: ADD SOFT INTERFACING